 Application scenarios: Walk-behind vs ride-on floor scrubbers

 Small to medium-sized spaces are typically better suited for a walk-behind floor scrubber.
 Cleaning confined areas and around obstructions is made simple by its small size and agility.
+Because these machines can stop, turn, and reverse in place, they are better suited to racking and tight aisles than ride-on units.
 Although walk-behind scrubbers can clean larger areas, they are generally slower than ride-on models.
-And, ride-on floor scrubbers offer seated operation, reducing operator fatigue and allowing for more comfortable extended cleaning sessions.
-In large open areas, BISON recommends that you use a ride-on floor washer.
-For more usage scenarios, please see the table below:

 Floor scrubber type | Suitable applications |